millocorona/LAPILU-SimpleSoftCoreMicroProcessorUnit/README.md

 ### Instruction decoder

-Its porpouse is to receive the inputs from the status register,  the instruction register, and the step counter and control all the rest of the modules as the current instruction dictates.
+Its purpose is to receive the inputs from the status register,  the instruction register, and the step counter to control the rest of the modules as the current instruction dictates.
 <br>
 But how does it work?
 <br>
-Well is just an enormous truth table that takes as input the signals from the status register,  the instruction register, and the step counter and outputs an specific set of control signals to the diferent modules in the CPU in each clock cicle.
+Well is just an enormous truth table that takes as input the signals from the status register,  the instruction register, and the step counter and outputs an specific set of control signals to the different modules in the CPU in each clock cicle.
 <br>
 <br>
 The control signals that LAPILU has are the following: